Married Filing Jointly vs. Separately: A Tax Preparer Filing Guide

 • Did they buy or sell a home?
 Selling a home can have tax implications.
 When filing jointly (MFJ), you can exclude more capital gains from taxes than if you’re filing separately (MFS).

 • Are they on a mortgage together or only one?
 If both spouses are on the mortgage, filing jointly (MFJ) may be more beneficial for combined income and deductions.
-If only one is responsible for the mortgage, it can affect their tax burden if filing separately.
+If only one is responsible for the mortgage, it can affect their tax burden if they file separately.

 • Does one spouse have any significant debt or capital gains?
 If one spouse has significant debt or capital gains, filing separately may help protect the other spouse from being liable.